jaromilfrossard/permuco/README.md

   - Providing to users the most recent methods to handle nuisance variables for permutation tests in the linear models.
-  - Giving to users tools to compute most common tests in linear model (t test, ANOVA and repeated measure ANOVA).
+  - Giving to users tools to compute most common tests in linear model (t-test, ANOVA and repeated measures ANOVA).
-  - Providing an extension for the multiple comparisons problems in linear models with a focus for EEG data.
+  - Providing an extension for the multiple comparisons problem in linear models with a focus for EEG data.

 See [Reference](https://jaromilfrossard.github.io/permuco/reference/)
-for more information about the function or check the [article](https://raw.githubusercontent.com/jaromilfrossard/permuco/master/vignettes/permuco_tutorial.pdf) presenting the package.
+for more information on the function or check the [article](https://raw.githubusercontent.com/jaromilfrossard/permuco/master/vignettes/permuco_tutorial.pdf) presenting the package.